If you recently bought some solar powered LED lights, then you must be wondering how long do solar lights last.

-As mentioned before, each battery has a lifespan and for solar lights’ batteries, the average lifespan is 1-5 years depending on the battery type and manufacturing quality.
+As mentioned before, batteries have a lifespan and for solar lights batteries, the average lifespan is 1-5 years depending on the battery type and manufacturing quality.

 If your solar lights are quickly running out of charge even after a full day of direct sunlight, then this could be an indicator of a bad battery.
 In this case, you should replace your batteries with new ones.

 Just make sure your new battery matches your solar light’s Voltage and Current specifications or it won’t work.